eclipse-edc/Connector/samples/04.0-file-transfer/README.md

 It is good practice to explicitly configure the consumer's API port in `consumer/config.properties` like we learned in previous chapters.
 In the config file, we also need to configure the API key authentication, as we're going to use an endpoint from the EDC's control API in this sample.
-Therefore, we add the property `edc.api.control.auth.apikey.value` and set it to e.g. `password`.
+Therefore, we add the property `edc.api.auth.key` and set it to e.g. `password`.
 And last, we also need to configure the consumer's API contexts and webhook address.
 We expose the IDS API endpoints on a different port and path than other endpoints.
 The property `ids.webhook.address` is adjusted to match the IDS API port.